DiscoverCCRI/RoverAPI/examples/example0.md

 <div id="2"></div>

 ### 2. The Code
 For this tutorial, we will write a simple python script that will make use of the rover's movement, camera, and lidar capabilities.
-We will direct the rover to drive alone a fixed path, take photos at regular intervals, and record laser scan data from the lidar.
+We will direct the rover to drive along a fixed path, take photos at regular intervals, and record laser scan data from the lidar.

 <p>&nbsp;</p>
 <p>&nbsp;</p>